ESPAM 04-20, April 2020, 45 Litres. 54/59. 45.74%

 Batch 009, 2021, 80 Litres.
 A. shrevei.
 51% ABV.

 Thanks to Jonny for solving the mystery of Aciano’s clay and copper batches (see updated description); and cheers to the few that have his clay pot.
 To those that have his copper batch shrevei (a first for me) take your time with it as it continues to improve long after opening.
 The closest comparable would be Zack’s “mint heat the whole way and quite dry”.
 The nose and palate are interchangeable with subtle notes of acetone, vanilla bean, pomelo and raw greens.
 The finish is rich in alkalized cocoa, Smarties shell, chlorophyl Certs, black pepper and rubber sneaker.
-Note, the taste will stick with you, even the day after.
+Note, the taste sticks with you, even the day after.
 Wild.

 CH01-19CA, May 2018, 300 Litres.
 Bottle 75/163.
 46% ABV.